 In the evolution of illumination—from torches to torchiers—track lighting is a relative newcomer.
 While originally used in galleries, museums, and commercial installations, track lighting has become a popular choice for many homeowners today, regardless of whether they live in a sleek, contemporary dwelling or rustic, country cottage.
 And with good reason.
 Track lighting can add drama and a modern aesthetic everywhere from the bathroom to the finished basement and is relatively affordable and easy to install.
 Here’s all you need to know to bring the flexibility and flair of track lighting to your home.

 Track lighting is very much what it sounds like: a track that screws into your ceiling and provides power for a series of independent lights that are suspended from it.
-Lights can be placed anywhere along the track and directed in a variety of angles.
-Track lighting is great for calling attention to a specific workspace, piece of artwork, doorway or architectural detail.
+Lights can be placed anywhere along the track and directed a variety of angles.
+Track lighting excels at calling attention to a specific workspace, piece of artwork, doorway, or architectural detail.
 If, however, you are looking for general illumination to light up an entire space, a standard ceiling fixture will cast a more dispersed glow.

-The most basic type of track lighting systems are those that consist of a straight line- voltage track that holds the lighting fixtures.
-These tracks can come in one of three configurations: H, J or L style, which refers to the way in which the track is shaped internally.
+The most basic type of track lighting system consists of a standard track (also called a “straight” or “linear track”) that holds the lighting fixtures.
+These tracks can come in one of three configurations: H, J, or L style, each named for the way in which the track is shaped internally.
 When buying new track lighting or replacing fixtures along an existing track, make sure the lights you choose match your track style.